 Rather than look at eNPS as a catch-all survey question, she thinks of it as a North Star.
 It won't reveal all of the obstacles nor treacherous seas you'll need to overcome, but it will give insight into the general state of things.
 This makes it a great complement, but not a replacement, to other questions that measure employee engagement.

 In addition to experimenting with different questions, Bair encourages teams to test out different survey cadences.
 Depending on your company’s needs, that may mean trying pulse surveys, monthly questionnaires, or something completely different.
 “We've made the decision to hold engagement surveys with different topics on a quarterly basis, and we're seeing pretty good engagement.
 But we're always trying to see what we can do to change it up, to make sure that we're accurately capturing sentiment,” she said.

 It’s important to remember that this extra survey data doesn’t replace eNPS.
 Rather, it actually empowers you to improve your scores.
 That’s a useful distinction to make when your leadership team has its heart set on measuring eNPS.

 “Using questions around communication, trust, and fulfillment, we are able to backtrack exactly where employees think we’re falling short as a company,” said Gary Stevens, founder of Hosting Canada.
 “The pain points we try to focus on are those that are mentioned by the passive group in the NPS breakdown.
 Our hope is to isolate areas of improvement that could raise these employees’ scores to that of a promoter,” he said.

 Lattice empowers companies to run engagement surveys, collect feedback, and build people-first cultures.
-In addition to our customizable and industry-vetted survey templates, our software now enables you to measure eNPS.
-To see how our surveys can help turn your company into a best place to work, schedule a demo today.
+In addition to our customizable and industry-vetted survey templates, our software now enables you to measure eNPS, too.